simondlevy/USFS/README.md

 * PYBV1.0 : thanks to [JonHylands](https://github.com/jonhylands) for the MicroPython support

-The library provides two classes for working with the EM7180 SENtral sensor hub on this board:
+The Arduino library provides a simple API for for working with the EM7180 SENtral sensor hub.

-* A <b>USFS</b> class providing a convenient API for the full functionality of the EM7180 unit

-* A <b>USFS_Master</b> class that runs the EM7180 in master mode, for simple access to the sensor-fusion features

-The <b>examples</b> directory contains sketches showing how to use these two classes.
+The <b>examples</b> directory contains a simple sketch showing how to use this API.
 As usual, just clone the repo into your Arduino libraries folder to get started.
-The class library and examples were adapted from Kris Winer's [repository](https://github.com/kriswiner/EM7180_SENtral_sensor_hub).
+The API and examples were adapted from Kris Winer's [repository](https://github.com/kriswiner/EM7180_SENtral_sensor_hub).
 I strongly recommend reading Kris's  [wiki](https://github.com/kriswiner/EM7180_SENtral_sensor_hub/wiki) for a comprehensive overview of the EM7180 and other sensor-fusion solutions, and for instructions on how to